Joe Biden To Receive Additional Secret Security Service Protection In Case Of Presidential Election Victory

 Joe Biden could receive additional support from the Secret Security Service in preparation for a possible presidential victory speech.
-The Washington Post reported that further reinforcements will be posted in Willmington, Deleware, where Biden’s campaign team is based.
+The Washington Post reported that further reinforcements will be posted in Wilmington, Delaware, where Biden’s campaign team is based.

-The Secret Security Service does not provide the same level of safety for the president-elect but a protective bubble would be in place for Biden.
-The additional measures were brought in on Friday, November 6 and maybe a signal that Biden could receive the full level of security if he is successful in the 2020 election.
+The Secret Security Service does not provide the same level of safety for the president-elect, but a protective bubble would be in place for Biden.
+The additional measures were brought in on Friday, November 6 and may be a signal that Biden could receive the full level of security if he is successful in the 2020 election.

-Agents have already been providing safety measures for Biden’s team at the Chase Center on the Riverfront convention center in Wilmington as votes in battleground states are still being counted in the final stages of the election.
+Agents have already been taking safety measures for Biden’s team at the Chase Center on the Riverfront convention center in Wilmington as votes in battleground states are still being counted in the final stages of the election.

 Catherine Milhoan, spokeswoman for the Secret Service, has refused to comment on the deployment of extra resources to the Biden campaign team, stating that plans to protect the president or candidates are never discussed with the public.
 An aide for Biden also refused to comment on the situation.